Table of Contents

 Here are some good reasons to send one:

-• Reconnect with your supporters and strengthen relationships by showing your nonprofit’s impact of their continued involvement
+- Reconnect with your supporters and strengthen relationships by showing your nonprofit’s impact on their continued involvement

 Having an objective will allow you later to measure the success of your effective annual appeal letter.